Roystonea borinquena: Distribution

 Roystonea borinquena is native to Hispaniola, Puerto Rico (including Vieques) and St. Croix, St. John and Tortola in the Virgin Islands.
 In Hispaniola, R. borinquena is found at elevations below 800 m above sea level, except in the driest regions.
 In Puerto Rico it is found in areas below 300 m above sea level, that receive 1250–2500 mm of rainfall.

 Ecology

 Roystonea borinquena fruit are a fat-rich food source for birds.
 White-crowned pigeons (Patagioenas leucocephala) have been reported to disperse the seeds of the species.
 The Critically Endangered Ridgway's hawk (Buteo ridgwayi), endemic to Hispaniola, favours R. borinquena when nesting.
+Palmchats (Dulus dominicus), another Hispaniolan endemic, favour the tree when building their large communal nests.

 Uses

 Royal palms are popular ornamental plants due to their striking appearance; Roystonea borinquena is extensively planted as an ornamental in Puerto Rico.
 Its tolerance of air pollution, its ability to grow in a variety of soil types, and the fact that it roots do not damage sidewalks, increase its utility for landscaping and street planting.
 Its timber is occasionally used for construction but is susceptible to termite attack.
 Leaves are used as thatch and the leaf sheaths can be laid flat and used to make the sides of buildings.
+Trunk bark has historically been used as clapboards called tablas (de palma) or planche (de yagua) for siding in the bohío houses indigenous to Hispaniola and Cuba.
 The fruit are also fed to pigs and other livestock.